kannankvs/kvskSONiC/doc/SONiC_202211_Release_Notes.md

 # Contributors

 SONiC community would like to thank all the contributors from various companies and the individuals who has contributed for the release.
-Special thanks to the major contributors - Aviz, Broadcom, Cisco, Dell, Edgecore, Google, Intel, Marvell, Microsoft, Nvidia & Target.
+Special thanks to the major contributors -  Alibaba, Broadcom, Cisco, Dell, Google, Intel, Microsoft, Nvidia,

 <br>